Aliens of London: Conception

 Initially, the episode was entitled "Aliens of London, Part One".
 When writing the episode Russell T Davies was inspired by 1958's British science-fiction serial Quatermass and the Pit.
 He was also inspired by Paul Cornell's novel Human Nature for the idea of an antagonistic family.
 Davies' decision to have the mobster family Slitheen invade Downing Street was inspired by the Girls Aloud "Jump" music video which takes place there.

 The production team had intended to suggest that the murdered Prime Minister in this episode was the current real-life incumbent, Tony Blair.
 On the DVD commentary for "World War Three", producer Phil Collinson explained that they had hired an actor to play the dead body on the understanding that the man was a Tony Blair impersonator.
 When the resemblance proved disappointing, they decided to avoid showing the body clearly.
-The suggestion that the body is Blair's remains when Harriet Jones says that she is "hardly one of the babes", a reference to the large number of female Labour Party MPs who entered the House of Commons in Labour's 1997 general election victory, who were dubbed "Blair's Babes" by the British media.
-That Tony Blair was elected in Doctor Who continuity was confirmed in "Rise of the Cybermen".

 The role of Harriet Jones was written specially for Penelope Wilton by Davies.
 Wilton was drawn to the role because of the quality of the writing; she had previously worked with Davies on Bob & Rose.

 This episode is the last to have the acronym UNIT stand for United Nations Intelligence Taskforce.
 It was later changed to Unified Intelligence Taskforce in the Tenth Doctor story "The Sontaran Stratagem" after complaints from the real United Nations.